prantomollick/GoOutFilter-Travel-and-Tour-Agency-Next.js-Template/README.md

 ### CardBlog Component

-`card-blog` module into the components file.
+`card-blog` module directroy into the components file.
 Develope the `CardBlog` component for showing blog posts in a card format.
 This component receives as props an object of type BlogPost interface
 TypeScript.

 | Attribute `props` | Type                                      | Description                                    | Default    |